 Be sure you understand the difference between lucky and good, but never be afraid to use luck to your advantage.

-When you see an opportunity and the timing is right – jump on it and capitalize on the opportunities to gain momentum.
-Streamline your processes to ensure you keep it.
+When you see an opportunity, and the timing is right – jump on it and capitalize on the opportunities to gain momentum.
+Streamline your processes to ensure you keep them.

 Over-communicate.
 Never attempt to hide things from people out of fear.